- Best debit card for getting cash at foreign ATMs: Scotiabank

 - Tip.
 If your card doesn’t waive ATM fees, save by taking out the maximum amount each time you withdraw.

-What are the benefits and drawbacks of using a debit card while traveling?
+What are the benefits and drawbacks of using an international debit card while travelling?

 - Access your funds anytime, anywhere.
 A debit card with the Visa or Mastercard logo gives you instant access to money in your bank account, no matter where you are.